couchbase/docs-operator/clusterStatusGuide.md

       Status:		False
       Type:			ManageBuckets

-To resolve errors resulting from invalid updates, edit the cluster spec according to the message described in the Condition and apply the updated spec.
+To resolve errors resulting from invalid updates, edit the cluster specification according to the message shown under Conditions and apply the updated specification.

 ### Cluster ID

     Cluster Id:			9ae7fe4634e0360cf9c9245cb4ebb27b

 The cluster identifier as provided by the Couchbase cluster.
-This value is provided directly by the Couchbase cluster and is therefore never updated by any changes to the cluster spec.
+This value is provided directly by the Couchbase cluster and is therefore never updated by any changes to the cluster specification.

 ### Members